-16. Why is it important to have a good and holistic civil legal aid system?
+- 13. Why is it important to have a good and holistic civil legal aid system?
 By not gaining legal help (and assistance in identifying legal rights earlier and in a holistic way) problems escalate, harm is caused, and there can be a significant public waste of resources.
 This is exemplified in the sub-Post Masters scandal in the United Kingdom.
 At so many junctures, if these members of the community had had early legal support, outcomes could have been significantly different.
-(Curran, 2024) In terms of 'value for money' this article (Curran, 2024) highlights the savings that could have been created because of a properly funded, connected and systematic legal advice and support early on.
-The flow on effects for the individuals and the massive amounts spent on courts, lawyers, prisons, appeals, public inquiries, and government in having to make compensation and redress payments has and

-- will be costly and is not 'value for money'.
-If the legal aid system in the United Kingdom was more holistic and connected and provided services to people addressing all their multiple legal problems in one place, and providing early advice and joined up services, the outcome can be very different. - 17.
-Mixed models of service delivery such as that in Australia, have a greater capacity to identify people with similar problems with the laws in their administration.
-Action can then be taken so that problems do not escalate, and unlawful activity identified and named with strategic action.
-This included connecting the legal case work with improvement of policy and building public understanding (Curran 2015).
-Such models have a track record of resolving matters much earlier that was the case in this sub postmasters' scandal. - 18.
+(Curran, 2024) - 14.
 There are better models of tested an innovative service delivery (Curran, 2013) utilising and valuing the role and expertise of the third sector, but this is overlooked.
 Holistic, problem-solving approaches, early intervention, and pathways through integrated, joined up service delivery for full legal and other support are key (NTU, 2022).
-Australia for example offers a good model (Curran 2022b) with its 'mixed model' in contrast to the judicare model in the UK. - 19.
-Outcome measurement is critical if you wish to assess value for money and effectiveness.
-There are models of this again in Australia.
-Its would be also not be value for money to re-invent the wheel when there is work already done on this and this should be explored and adapted appropriately to the UK context (Victoria Legal Aid and the Legal Services Board and Commissioner Victoria). - 20.
-A responsive legal aid system will require a deep root and branch reform and re-envisioning of civil legal aid backed by statutory requirements for access to justice.
-It will require a vision that is driven by the public benefit, and which is properly evaluated and accountable.
-It needs also to be human centred given complex lives (as discussed in the research above cited) rather than driven by agencies unconnected to lived experience.
-Some of the models mentioned in this evidence support and ensure policy and funding are better connected to such lived experience leading to tailored, targeted and more effective and efficient outcomes. - 21.
-A culture of respect between all the essential players in delivery has been lost and needs to be rebuilt (Zhao et al 2023).
+Australia for example offers a good model (Curran 2022b) with its 'mixed model' in contrast to the judicare model in the UK. - 15.
+A responsive civil legal aid system will require a deep root and branch reform and re-envisioning of civil legal aid backed by statutory requirements for access to justice.
+It will require a vision that is driven by the public benefit, and which is properly evaluated and accountable. - 16.
+A culture of respect between all the essential players in delivery has been lost and needs to be rebuilt.
 This will take time and the building of trust.
 Key principles of good collaborative practise are needed with a refocusing on the common good by all parts of the civil legal aid system that centres the importance of equality before the law which is so important to the rule of law and confidence in systems of Authority.
 This is the basis of good democracy and the social contract between the State and the individual.